← Back to Home

 • • Access KiwiSaver lump sum

-• • Continue dividend income
+• • Continue dividend income (not guaranteed)

 • • NZ Super pension kicks in